 Backyard structures range from unsound wood-and-iron constructions to vibracrete and brick-and-mortar structures.
-The inhabitants of these structures pay their 'landlords' for the space, which system is often open to unfair rental practices and exploitation.
+The inhabitants of these structures pay their 'landlords' for the space, and are often open to unfair rental practices and exploitation.

-The City has undertaken a desktop exercise, which revealed that approximately 41 500 backyard structures are currently attached to City rental stock, and 34 000 to privately owned houses.
+The City has undertaken a desktop exercise, which revealed that approximately 41 500 backvard structures are currently attached to City rental stock, and 34 000 to privately owned houses.